ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

-   This example assumes that there is a promotable clone of the ``my_primitive`` resource (note that the primitive name, not the clone name, is used in the rule), and that there is a recurring 10-second-interval monitor configured for the master role (fail count attributes specify the interval in milliseconds).
+   This example assumes that there is a promotable clone of the ``my_primitive`` resource (note that the primitive name, not the clone name, is used in the rule), and that there is a recurring 10-second-interval monitor configured for the promoted role (fail count attributes specify the interval in milliseconds).

 .. _s-resource-monitoring: